-More often than not, they are left disappointed as the paint starts bubbling when it is wet or when it doesn’t stick to the furniture well even after it has dried completely.
+More often than not, though, they are left disappointed as the laminate painting starts bubbling when it is wet or when it doesn’t stick to the furniture well even after it has dried completely.

 You can avoid this by following these simple steps before applying the paint:

-Dust with a dry cloth and then wipe down the excess with a water dampened soft cloth.
-Make sure everything is clean from the nooks and corners to the undersurface of the laminated furniture.
+Dust your laminate-finished items with a dry cloth and then wipe down the excess with a water-dampened soft cloth.
+Make sure everything is clean, from the nooks and corners to the undersurface of the laminated furniture.

 If there’s grease and staining, use vinegar and water to get rid of it.

-It’s always a good idea to disassemble the laminated furniture pieces before the priming and sanding processes begin.
+It’s always a good idea to disassemble the laminated furniture pieces before the sanding and priming processes begin.
 This makes it easy to access the parts where two furniture pieces fit in.
-Also, it prevents drips when paint is applied.
+Also, it prevents drips when you paint laminated furniture.

-A lot of people are hesitant of this process as they think it will damage the furniture.
+A lot of people are hesitant to undertake this task as they think it will damage the furniture.
 But this is perhaps the best way to ‘un-laminate’ and roughen up your laminated furniture so that the primer and paint sticks.

-Use a fine grit sandpaper and lightly go over each surface as if you are getting off some dust.
-It’s important that you don’t over sand the surface as the laminate can come right off, exposing the particle board underneath.
+Before laminate painting, use a fine grit sandpaper and lightly go over each surface as if you are getting off some dust.
+It’s important that you don’t over-sand the surface as the laminate can come right off, exposing the particle board underneath.

 Remember to sand the surfaces evenly or else the paint will start to bubble where there is no sanding done.